 Promotion Standard #2

-The student must demonstrate a minimum level of theoretical competency in meeting course and program requirements by achieving the minimum passing grade for each course.
+The student must demonstrate a minimum level of competency in meeting course and program requirements by achieving the minimum passing grade for each course.

 Promotion Standard #3

 A full-time student generally may proceed from semester one to semester two carrying any combination of failed and/or missed (Did Not Attend) courses no greater than or equal to 70% of the total program (non-elective) core courses in that level.